pcotret/litex-wiki/Add-a-nMigen-Verilog-VHDL-Core.md

 * `o_` for an output
 * `io_` for a bidirectional port
 * `p_` for a module parameter (like eg. bit width of ports etc.)

+## Integrating a VHDL Core
+probably similar to verilog, but TODO